from small one page howto to huge articles all in one place

 it can be any other valid wide character.

-level of push-back is guaranteed.
+only one level of pus-back is guaranteed.

 RETURN VALUE